Producer

 About Us

 Buffalo Ridge Orchard (BRO) was started with the planting of its first apple tree in 2003.
 This planting began the transition of a traditional 80-acre livestock & row crop farm to one that supplies healthy local produce.
 It is BRO’s goal to supply high quality vegetables, apples, and pears to our community responsibly & sustainably.
-The orchard has expanded from 800 to over 4,500 trees.
+The orchard has expanded from 800 to over 8,000 trees.
 BRO has over 50 different types of new and classic apple varieties.
-In 2011 we installed our first moveable hoop house, which allows us to grow greens and root vegetables in the winter, as well as getting an early start on tomatoes and extending the season for other vegetable crops.

 Practices